 A crucial factor in the context of the current Syrian revolt is an arms deal made between Russia and Syria in May of 2010.
 Russia signed agreements confirming its supply of MiG-29 (Fulcrum) fighters and truck-mounted Pantsir (SA-22) surface-to-air missiles as well as anti-aircraft artillery systems to Syria.
 The amounts of capital involved in this deal were not elaborated upon, however, Russian President Dmitry Medvedev’s visit to Damascus was the first of its kind by a Russian national leader.

-As such, Russo-Syrian relations during the contentious Putin era remained relatively sour until one intriguing meeting between Vladimir Putin and Bashar al-Assad in January of 2005.
-Following this meeting in Moscow, relations seemed to improve dramatically.
-A personal connection was made between Assad and Putin; however the reasons for this increase in cooperation belie a mere friendly handshake.
+As a result, Russo-Syrian relations during the Putin era remained relatively sour until one intriguing meeting between Vladimir Putin and Bashar al-Assad in January of 2005.
+Following this meeting in Moscow, relations improved dramatically.
+A personal connection was made between Assad and Putin; however, the reasons for this increase in cooperation extend further than a mere friendly handshake.

-To understand the foundation of the cooperation following the 2005 meeting, one must look back to an earlier liaison, this time when Syria was under the control of Bashar’s father, Hafez.
-In July of 1999, a few months before Putin would rise to presidency in Russia, long-time Syrian dictator Hafez al-Assad paid a visit to Russia that would be his last.
-At this time, Damascus still owed Moscow a large amount of Soviet-era debt amounting to as much as $12 billion; this debt would become the focus of the meeting.
-Katz (2006) has noted three reasons for Moscow’s desire for genial relations with Damascus at this time, despite the looming debt.
+To understand the foundation of the cooperation that followed the 2005 meeting, it is worth looking back to an earlier liaison, during the rule of Bashar’s father.
+In July of 1999, a few months before Putin would rise to presidency in Russia, long-time Syrian ruler Hafez al-Assad paid a visit to Russia that would be his last.
+At this time, Damascus still owed Moscow a large amount of Soviet-era debt, amounting to as much as $12 billion; this debt would become the focus of the meeting.
+Moscow desired congenial relations with Damascus, despite the looming debt, for three reasons.
 Primarily, Russia saw itself in particular as capable of pushing Syria toward peace with Israel.
-Secondly, Tartus on the Syrian coast was the location of Russia’s only naval base in the Mediterranean, and finally Damascus was prepared to pay unrestricted cash to Russia for the upgrade of its old Soviet weapons and the import of new Russian arms.
+Secondly, Tartus, on the Syrian coast, was the location of Russia’s only naval base in the Mediterranean.
+Finally, Damascus was prepared to pay unrestricted cash to Russia for the upgrade of its old Soviet weapons and the import of new Russian arms.

 This deepening of relations between the two countries continued with the advent of Russian oil explorations throughout Syria, as well as Russian oil companies such as Tatneft and Stroytransgaz building gas processing plants, oil refineries and petrochemical complexes within Syrian territory.

-Throughout this cooperation, Syria nurtured a natural incentive and compulsion to turn to Moscow in its times of need, an advantageous development for Moscow, who now has Damascus precisely where it wants it.
+Throughout this cooperation, Syria nurtured a natural incentive and compulsion to turn to Moscow in times of need, an advantageous development for Moscow, who now has significant influence over Damascus.
 The combination of a heightened sense of insecurity on the part of the Syrians and increasing isolation from the West has endowed Russian arms and petroleum industries with unprecedented access to the Syrian polity.

-One final factor that deserves consideration is the deteriorating relationship between Russia and US-led NATO more generally through current disputes over the United States’ and NATO’s proposed European missile defence system.
-Russia sees this system as detrimental to its interests and influence in the region, and counterproductive to what they have called the ‘strategic nuclear balance’.
-As a result, on November 23rd President Medvedev asked the Defence Ministry to put the missile attack early warning station in Kaliningrad on combat alert.
-Couple this hawkish posturing with Syria and Russia’s mutual distain for US hegemony and one might feasibly contend that Syria is simply another component in this wider disintegration of East-West relations.
+One final factor that defines Moscow’s position on the Syrian conflict is the broader deterioration in the relationship between Russia and US-led NATO through current disputes over the United States’ and NATO’s proposed European missile defence system.
+Russia sees this system as a risk to its interests and influence in the region, and counterproductive to what they have called the ‘strategic nuclear balance’.
+As a result, on 23 November 2011 President Medvedev asked the Defence Ministry to put the missile attack early warning station in Kaliningrad on combat alert.
+Couple this hawkish posturing with Damascus and Moscow’s mutual distain for US hegemony and Syria can be viewed as another component in a wider disintegration of East-West relations.

-To conclude, Russia’s obstruction of coherent condemnation in regard to Assad’s handling of nationwide rebellion, and enhancing of ties with the Syrian regime has but one rational justification: capital, and by extension, self-interest.
-However, it would not be inconceivable to assume that Russia’s benign stance towards Syria is due not only to its vested interests in a strong relationship with Bashar al-Assad, but also due to the Syrian dictator’s eagerness to exaggerate his significance to Russia.
-Perhaps Assad is attempting to weave his war against the uprising into the more ubiquitous issue of Russia’s current disputes with NATO, to Syria’s advantage.
+Russia’s obstruction of any condemnation in regard to Assad’s handling of the current crisis, and its expansion of ties with the Syrian regime, is justified by capital and self-interest.
+However, it could be argued that Russia’s benign stance towards Syria is due not only to its vested interests in a strong relationship with Bashar al-Assad, but also due to the Syrian dictator’s eagerness to exaggerate his significance to Russia.
+Perhaps Assad is attempting to weave his war against the uprising into the more ubiquitous issue of Russia’s ongoing disputes with NATO and Western countries more broadly, to Syria’s advantage.